 In Otherside, the vast city where dead people find themselves congregating after crossing the Void, a group of students attend the first day of Ouija Board training at Otherside University.
 Taught by an overly excited fellow named Doug, the students soon learn the do’s and don’ts of Ouija Board operation, and hear one outrageous cautionary tale involving Mark Twain, Bill W., and Alice Cooper.

 STATUS: The novella was published in 2016 in the anthology ‘Eternal Frankenstein’ (Word Horde Books).
-The stage adaptation was produced in October 2017 at Main Stage West in Sebastopol, directed by Elizabeth Craven, featuring Sheri Lee Miller as Mary Shelley.
-The paperback release of ‘Eternal Frankenstein’ is scheduled for early 2018.
+The stage adaptation was produced in October 2017 at Main Stage West in Sebastopol, directed by Elizabeth Craven, and featured Sheri Lee Miller as Mary Shelley.
+The paperback edition of ‘Eternal Frankenstein’ was released in February 2018.

 Mary Shelley is dead.
 Or so she assumes.
 When the author of ‘Frankenstein’ finds herself haunting her own grave in an abandoned graveyard near the sea, she reluctantly accepts the challenge of reviewing her tumultuous life, including her bittersweet love of her husband, the poet Percy Shelley, and the many losses that fueled her furious drive to create something lasting and eternal.
 As she wanders the graveyard, making casual friends with names on the surrounding tombstones, the story of her life begins to unveil strong, unexpected connections to the tale of the Creature, her greatest and most personal creation.
 Eventually, as those two stories continue to intertwine—and Mary recalls the back-stories she conceived but never wrote for the Creature’s various limbs and organs—she discovers the courage to face her most painful memories, ultimately revealing a few stunning secrets, and perhaps making one or two terrifying discoveries along the way.